njpatel/APL/doc/scalar-data-types/null-values.md

 ---
 # Null Values

-All scalar data types in Kusto have a special value that represents a missing value.
+All scalar data types in APL have a special value that represents a missing value.
 This value is called the **null value**, or **null**.

 > [!NOTE]